Shopify Pros and Cons: What’s All the Fuss About?

 Shopify Theme

 Scroll through.
 This is how the same template looks with different presets.
 They’re included in the price.
-Source: Shopify Theme
+Source: Shopify Theme.

 In addition, Shopify themes typically include